BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 #     image: "/images/about-cover.jpg"
 ---

-I'm currently a Computer Science PhD student at [NYU Tandon School of Engineering](https://engineering.nyu.edu/).
+I'm currently a Computer Science PhD student at [NYU Tandon School of Engineering](https://engineering.nyu.edu/) advised by professor [Damon McCoy](https://engineering.nyu.edu/faculty/damon-mccoy)

-I got my bachelor's degree in Computer Science at the Universidade de São Paulo (USP), Brazil.
-There I worked in many Machine Learning projects as a Research Assistant at the Laboratory of Computational Intelligence, focusing primarily on DL applied to classifying insects by their wingbeat, with financing by the USAID.
+I got my bachelor's degree in Computer Science at the Universidade de São Paulo (USP), Brazil, where  I worked in Machine Learning projects as a Research Assistant at the Laboratory of Computational Intelligence, focusing primarily on DL applied to classifying insects by their wingbeat, with financing by the USAID.

 During my free time I participated in many Kaggle like [competitions]({{ site.baseurl }}{% link _pages/kaggle.md %}) and co-founded [Data](http://data.icmc.usp.br/).